Category - Inequality

 Bran scans show economy is unfair

-Thursday, April 5, 2007 by Jonathan Teller-Elsberg
+Thursday, April 5, 2007

-Categories: Class, Education, Gender, Inequality, News, Political Economy, Race
+Categories: News, Class, Education, Gender, Inequality, Political Economy, Race

 Scientific American is reporting on a an article in the journal Neuron that describes brain scanning experiments intended to see if poorer people react differently than richer people to opportunities to gain a little extra money.